jeremiahishere/first_autocross/README.md

 - Don't take the radio and flag as a novice.
 You will probably be a runner for cones on your first few events.

 ### Cone penalties
-  - When a cone gets knocked down, pit it back in the correct place and let the radio guy know that the car should be penalized
+  - When a cone gets knocked down, put it back in the correct place and let the radio guy know that the car should be penalized
   - Each cone should have a box drawn around the base in white chalk
     - Knocking a standing cone over is a two second penalty
     - Hitting a standing cone so that it is still upright out of the box is a two second penalty